 What It’s Really Like To Work With Michael Bay, According To Ryan Reynolds

-Subscribe To What It’s Really Like To Work With Michael Bay, According To Ryan Reynolds Updates

 Netflix has been making big moves over the past few years to transform from merely a platform on which to stream content to a true original-content contender.
 Their films are getting their fair share of award nominations and big-name filmmakers like Martin Scorcese and Noah Baumbach are releasing their projects on the platform in lieu of traditional theater wide-releases.
 Last week, Michael Bay released his latest film, 6 Underground starring Ryan Reynolds and a cast of killers on the streaming giant as well.